-Beginning in 2014, millions of Americans will become eligible for a new premium tax credit that will help them pay for health coverage.
-This collection of frequently asked questions explains who will be eligible for this tax credit, how the size of an individual or family’s credit will be calculated, how midyear changes in income and household size will affect tax credit eligibility, and how the reconciliation between the tax credit amount a person receives and the amount for which he or she was eligible will be handled.
+In 2014, millions of Americans became eligible for a new premium tax credit that helps them pay for health coverage.
+This collection of key facts explains who is eligible for the tax credit, how the size of an individual or family’s credit is calculated, how mid-year changes in income and household size affect tax credit eligibility, and how the reconciliation between the tax credit amount a person receives and the amount for which he or she was eligible will be handled.

-Starting in January 2014, a new federal tax credit will be available to help people purchase health insurance in the newly established health insurance marketplaces (also known as exchanges).
-These “premium tax credits” will be available immediately upon enrollment in an insurance plan so that families can receive help when they need it rather than having to wait until they file taxes.
+Starting in January 2014, a new federal tax credit became available to help people purchase health insurance in the newly established health insurance Marketplaces (also known as exchanges).
+These “premium tax credits” are available immediately upon enrollment in an insurance plan so that families can receive help when they need it rather than having to wait until they file taxes.
 Payments of the premium tax credits can go directly to insurers to pay a share of the monthly health insurance premiums charged to individuals and families.

-Premium tax credits are available to individuals and families with incomes between 100 percent of the federal poverty line ($23,550 for a family of four) and 400 percent of the federal poverty line ($94,200 for a family of four) who purchase coverage in the health insurance marketplace in their state.
-Premium tax credits are also available to lawfully residing immigrants with incomes below 100 percent of the poverty line who are not eligible for Medicaid because of their immigration status.
+Premium tax credits are available to individuals and families with incomes between the federal poverty line ($23,550 for a family of four in 2013) and 400 percent of the federal poverty line ($94,200 for a family of four in 2013) who purchase coverage in the health insurance Marketplace in their state.
+Premium tax credits are also available to lawfully residing immigrants with incomes below the poverty line who are not eligible for Medicaid because of their immigration status.